Best super funds

 How we get our top super fund picks

 To bring you these picks we rely on our proprietary algorithm developed by Finder's data scientists and superannuation specialists to rank super funds against a set of data points.
-We spent several weeks analysing the data of more than 50 default super products to help save you time and effort when choosing a super fund.
+We've looked at more than 50 default super products, including a mix of brands that Finder has a partnership with and also those which we don't, to help save you time and effort when choosing a super fund.

 Find the best super fund for you

-*Past performance data is for the period ending June 2020.
+*Past performance data is for the period ending June 2020 as is not an indicator of future performance.

-Which is the best super fund for investment performance?
+Which is the best super fund in Australia?

-However, a high growth fund will also be much higher risk with more volatile returns in the short term.
+However, a high growth fund also increases the chances of more volatile returns in the short term.
 For this reason, you can't declare one single super fund product as the best-performing fund as you wouldn't be comparing apples with apples.

 Instead of looking at every single super fund investment option in the market, let's take a look at the best-performing growth super funds.
 Growth funds are where the majority of Australians have their super invested.
 Growth funds are usually the default investment option when joining a super fund, and are often the Balanced or MySuper products.